andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/converting-complex-objective-c-macros-swift-functions.md

   - Swift

 ---
 The question of how to convert `#define` macros from Objective-C to Swift is explained fairly simply in the [Apple developer documentation on the subject][1].
-For _simple_ macros, it&#8217;s a matter of rewriting them as global constants.
-In fact, if you&#8217;re using the hybrid Objective-C &#8212; Swift approach to writing your app, Swift sees those simple macros and automatically makes them available to your Swift code.
+For _simple_ macros, it's a matter of rewriting them as global constants.
+In fact, if you're using the hybrid Objective-C &#8212; Swift approach to writing your app, Swift sees those simple macros and automatically makes them available to your Swift code.
 I also gave some tips on the [alternative to Objective-C macros][2] a while back.

 Where we run into trouble is when we need to port _complex_ Objective-C macros to Swift.
 According to the [same documentation from Apple][1],